flutter/devtools/docs/inspector.md

 application code in order to better understand the source locations where widgets are created.
 The source instrumentation allows the Flutter inspector to present the widget tree in a manner similar to how the UI was defined in your source code.
-Without it, the tree of nodes in the widget tree is much deeper, and it can be more difficult to understand how the runtime widget hierarchy corresponds to your application's UI.
+Without it, the tree of nodes in the widget tree are much deeper, and it can be more difficult to understand how the runtime widget hierarchy corresponds to your application's UI.

 When an application is launched from IDEs, the source instrumentation happens